DrK-Lo/lotterhoslabprotocols/code_bioinformatics.md

 What is a VCF? https://samtools.github.io/hts-specs/VCFv4.2.pdf

+Katie also has some lectures on VCF files.

 ### Filter VCF table and produce a PCA plot

 When getting started, it's best to filter for relatedness and linkage disequilibrium, so that you have a quasi-independent set of individuals and SNPs.

 Check related individuals with vcf using vcftools (--relatedness)

+Filter the VCF file.
+Use VCF tools to do this: http://vcftools.sourceforge.net/
+- for minor alleles < 0.05 (if you have a lot of SNPs, or 0.01 if you don't have a lot of SNPs)
+- for missing data at SNPs (keep SNPs in at least X% of individuals in all dataset)
+- for missing data at population level (keeps SNPs with calls in X% or higher of individuals per population)
+- for individuals with low SNP count (keep individuals with higher than X% of SNPs called)
+- Depending on the context, X% might be 80% or might be 100%

-To use the bigsnpr R package, you will have to change your tdat from the VCF format to a genotype matrix with 0/1/2 counts of the alternate allele.
+To use the bigsnpr R package, you will have to change your data from the VCF format to a genotype matrix with 0/1/2 counts of the alternate allele.
 [Transform from vcf to (plink to) raw](https://github.com/laurabenestan/RDA_outlier).
 See the first steps in this tutorial.

 The presence of LD can bias principal components.
 This [paper](https://academic.oup.com/bioinformatics/article/36/16/4449/5838185?login=true) explains the problem.
 Read about [filtering for LD with pruning and clumping](https://privefl.github.io/bigsnpr/articles/pruning-vs-clumping.html)